hovey/pyschool/matplotlib/pyplotshow.md

 * **Interactive**
   * Assures all windows are displayed and return immediately.
-User is responsible for ensuring the even loop is running to have responsive figures.
+User is responsible for ensuring the event loop is running to have responsive figures.
 * **Non-Interactive**
   * `block` defaults to `True`
   * Runs the GUI main loop until all windows are closed